List of bomb vessels of the Royal Navy: Early designs

 The concept of Royal Navy bomb vessels was first proposed by naval draughtsman Edward Dummer, who observed their French counterparts in action in the 1684 Bombardment of Genoa.
 Dummer was unable to go aboard any of the French bomb vessels, but took detailed sketches of their design and operation and was later granted an audience to present these to King Charles II of England later that year.
 Royal approval was granted in 1687 for two Royal Navy bomb vessels, to be built in accordance with Dummer's drawings and named Salamander and Firedrake.

 Construction was completed over 1687 and 1688, with Salamander built at Deptford Dockyard and Firedrake at Woolwich.
 Both vessels were broadly similar to ketches but with two 12 1/2 inch mortars installed in fixed positions before the main mast.
-Firedrake was by far the larger of the two, measuring 279 tonnes burthen with a gundeck length of 84 ft 9 in and a keel of 68 ft 0 in.
+Firedrake was by far the larger of the two, measuring 279 tons burthen with a gundeck length of 84 ft 9 in and a keel of 68 ft 0 in.
 Her initial complement was 50 men.